 13. Without – Sampha

 I’ll refrain from waxing poetic, again, about how much I listen to Sampha, which is exemplified by the fact that this is the second of three songs (previous one is at #36) of his that are on this list.
 I just love his mix of R&B, pop and electronic music that flows with his soft, yet raspy vocals.
 The samples he uses are so seamless that sometimes I forget that they’re samples and not an actual band.
-‘Without You’ is about someone in love with someone, but not sure how much they should show it.
+‘Without You’ is about someone in love with another, but not sure how much they should show it.
 It has such pointed lines such as “I can’t stay forever.
 But if this would go straight.
 I conquered the catastrophe.”
 A lot of people are still sleeping on this talented artist.
-Here’s your chance to not be one of them any longer.
+Here’s your chance to no longer be one of them.

 12. Isa – Wardruna